Team Registration

 As part of the year-round program, families are expected to participate in the volunteer and fundraising efforts of the team.

-HVA Current’s FLEX program is a month-to-month registration allowing families the flexibility of balancing their swimming commitment with their child’s other activities.
+HVA Current’s Developmental / FLEX program is a month-to-month registration allowing families the flexibility of balancing their swimming commitment with their child’s other activities.

-Registration for FLEX is the same as for Year-Round - the only difference in fees is your USA Swimming membership.
-FLEX swimmers will require a "FLEX" membership with USA Swimming and will only be able to participate in up to 2 non-Championship swim meets per season (short course and long course).
+Registration for Developmental is the same as for Year-Round - the only difference in fees is your USA Swimming membership.
+Developmental swimmers will require a "FLEX" or "Seasonal" membership with USA Swimming and will only be able to participate in up to 2 non-Championship swim meets per season (short course and long course).

-It takes the same amount of coaching, lane space, but a bit more planning to accommodate FLEX swimmers.
+It takes the same amount of coaching, lane space, but a bit more planning to accommodate Develpmental swimmers.
 As such, volunteer requirements and fundraising participation is still expected.
-However, FLEX families will have reduced volunteer requirements.
+However, Developmental families will have reduced volunteer requirements.

 Ripples